 With improved healthcare and better nutrition people are living longer and enjoying healthier lives.
 Yet with longer life comes an increased risk of Alzheimer's disease.
 This disabling condition requires better means of early detection, so therapies can commence earlier – a recent discovery by the Brain Health Research Centre may address this.

-Beginning with the Burns Night Supper in January and a family-friendly picnic on the Clocktower Lawn in February, the year will be filled with opportunities to celebrate the extraordinary achievements of New Zealand’s first university.
+Following the success of the Burns Night Supper in January and the Clocktower Lawn picnic in February, the year will be filled with opportunities to celebrate the extraordinary achievements of New Zealand’s first university.

 Commemorative events include a procession and convocation ceremony, an anniversary dinner, college lunches, concerts, rugby, a regatta, symposiums and a ball - all designed to bring together friends, students, staff, alumni and our wider community.

-Registrations open late January, for further details visit www.otago.ac.nz/150.
+Registrations is now open, for further details visit www.otago.ac.nz/150.